mremigio331/FamHelpDesk/README.md

 ## Architecture Overview
 - **Backend**: Contains the database models, API code, and all backend logic for the application.
 - **Infrastructure**: Infrastructure as code for deploying and managing all cloud resources.
-(Consider renaming this directory for clarity.)
 - **Website**: The frontend web application for users to interact with the system.

 ## DynamoDB Design Principles